-So you’ve probably heard about insomnia during pregnancy but what about if you have chronic insomnia even before you get pregnant?
+So you’ve probably heard about insomnia during pregnancy, but what if you have chronic insomnia even before you get pregnant?
 Insomnia is one of the most commonly reported sleep problems, with chronic insomnia affecting up to one in seven adults.
-Insomnia tends to occur more often in women than men and in fact, up to one in four women reports experiencing symptoms of insomnia such as trouble falling asleep, waking up during the night or waking up early.
+Insomnia tends to occur more often in women than men and in fact, up to one in four women reports experiencing symptoms of insomnia such as trouble falling asleep, waking up during the night, or waking up early.
 Although insomnia tends to affect older people, it is still an important health issue for those who are younger.

 Some antidepressant drugs are used to treat insomnia as drowsiness is one of their side effects.
-Drugs in this group include trazodone, nortriptyline and doxepine.2 Trazodone should be used with caution during pregnancy and it should be avoided during the first trimester.
-Animal studies have shown conflicting results with respect to fetal harm.3 Similarly, with nortriptyline, animal studies have shown inconclusive fetal harm results.
-Nortriptyline should only be used during pregnancy if the benefit outweighs the risk to the fetus.4 Doxepine is usually prescribed for people who have trouble staying asleep.
-Animal studies have not shown evidence of fetal harm with the capsule or liquid formulation but have with the tablet formulation5 For all three of these drugs, withdrawal symptoms have been observed in newborn babies following long-term use by the mother.3-5 However, these drugs are usually given at a dose which is substantially below that which would give an antidepressant effect and therefore may be safe to take during pregnancy.
+Drugs in this group include trazodone, nortriptyline and doxepin.
+Nortriptyline and doxepin are called tricyclic antidepressants.
+Trazodone should be used with caution during pregnancy, and it should be avoided during the first trimester.
+Animal studies have shown conflicting results with respect to fetal harm.
+Similarly, with nortriptyline, animal studies have shown inconclusive fetal harm results.
+Nortriptyline should only be used during pregnancy if the benefit outweighs the risk to the fetus.
+Doxepin is usually prescribed for people who have trouble staying asleep.
+Animal studies have not shown evidence of fetal harm with the capsule or liquid formulation but have with the tablet formulation.
+For all three of these drugs, withdrawal symptoms have been observed in newborn babies following long-term use by the mother.
+However, these drugs are usually given at a dose which is substantially below what would give an antidepressant effect, and therefore may be safe to take during pregnancy.
 This is something you should discuss with your healthcare provider.

-This sleep medication works differently to other sleeping pills as it targets the sleep wake cycle.
-It is taken by people who have trouble falling asleep and can be used over the long term.2 Animal studies have shown evidence of developmental abnormalities; however these were at doses far higher than the recommended human dose.
+This sleep medication works differently than other sleeping pills as it targets the sleep wake cycle.
+It is taken by people who have trouble falling asleep and can be used long term.
+Animal studies have shown evidence of developmental abnormalities; however, these were at doses far higher than the recommended human dose.
 Ramelteon has also been associated with effects on reproductive hormones, such as increased prolactin levels and decreased testosterone levels, and it is not known what effect chronic use of this drug may have on development of the reproductive system in humans.

-Suvorexant works by blocking a hormone that promotes wakefulness and causes insomnia; it helps you both get to sleep and once asleep to stay asleep.
-At doses 25 times higher than that found in humans, suvorexant resulted in decreased fetal body weight in rats and at doses 40 times that found in humans, suvorexant resulted in the premature death of pregnant animals.
+Suvorexant works by blocking a hormone that promotes wakefulness and causes insomnia; it helps you both get to sleep and to stay asleep.
+At doses 25 times higher than those found in humans, suvorexant resulted in decreased fetal body weight in rats and at doses 40 times higher than those found in humans, suvorexant resulted in the premature death of pregnant animals.